 Cimav and Chalmers University of Technology, at Division of Applied Chemistry

 under the supervision of Professor Ergang Wang.
+He remains as a postdoc in the same group after defending his PhD in Nov.
+2021.
 His research is mainly focused

-on the synthesis and functionalization of 2D materials and its application in
+on the synthesis and functionalization of 2D materials and their application in

 Wu exchange PhD